GrimLefourbe/Anesir/docs/races.md

 ##### Shapeshifting

-Animae can shapeshift at will into and out of their animal form.
+Animaes can shapeshift at will into and out of their animal form.
 The transformation takes about one minute each way.
 In their animal form, Animaes gain the following benefits:
 - Advantage on smell and hearing based Perception checks.